Disability Services Supports Students Virtually

 For students already registered, drop-in hours may be helpful for quick questions around your exam, note-taking, or housing accommodations, to discuss exam rescheduling due to a class conflict, or if you’re having difficulty arranging for accommodations with a professor, teaching assistant (TA), or for a class.

 To speak with a DS staff member during drop-in hours

-As a result of precautions to contain COVID-19, do note drop-in hours will continue to be held virtually for the Spring 2021 semester.
-To attend drop-in hours virtually, simply call 212-854-2388 or email email@example.com during the hours noted below.
+As a result of precautions to contain COVID-19, drop-in hours will continue to be held virtually for the Fall 2021 semester.
+To attend drop-in hours virtually, simply call 212-854-2388 or email [email protected] during the hours noted below.

 When you call, an administrative staff member will ask for your name, phone number, as well as your reason for calling and will share this message with the staff member holding drop-in hours.

 If you opt to email, add “drop-in” to your subject line and in the body of the email, include your name, phone number, and reason for wishing to speak with the staff member holding drop-in hours.

 Whether you schedule by call or email, the staff member holding drop-in hours will then call you back within the drop-in period.